Probable-Futures/data-engineering/mapbox-tilesets/README.md

 - Parse and read the CSV file (Woodwell data).
 Skip all points that fall outside the bounding box that we got in the step above.
 - For every point in the CSV file that belongs to the bounding box, call `vtquery` to get the features at this point.
 - Compare the data in the CSV row with the feature's data obtained from calling `vtquery`
-- Save all rows that does not match to log at the end of the process.
+- Save all rows that do not match to log at the end of the process.

 #### 2. Parse through all features in every layer in the VT (Without using vtquery):